-In the meantime, on 28 August 2015, the complainant along with several of her colleagues had filed an internal complaint, addressed to the Director-Curator, seeking the cancellation of the decision of 30 June and the award of damages.
+In the meantime, on 28 August 2015 the complainant along with several of his colleagues had filed an internal complaint, addressed to the Director-Curator, seeking the cancellation of the decision of 30 June and the award of damages.
 The Director-Curator dismissed this joint internal complaint on 29 October.
 On 26 November 2015 the complainant requested the appointment of a conciliator in pursuance of the pertinent provisions of the Staff Regulations.
 In his report, delivered on 21 April 2016, the conciliator found that there was "no possibility of objectively arriving at a settlement of the dispute".
 Ultimately almost all of the staff members signed the settlement agreement proposed to them.
-However, on 15 July 2016, the complainant filed a complaint with the Tribunal in which she impugned the "decision" of 21 April 2016.
+However, on 20 July 2016 the complainant filed a complaint with the Tribunal in which he impugned the "decision" of 21 April 2016.

-The complainant principally seeks her reinstatement in the CDE or, failing that, the payment of an indemnity equal to the remuneration she would have received until March 2020 if her contract had not been terminated, less the sums she received owing to the closure of the CDE.
-Subsidiarily, she requests the payment of an indemnity equal to 36 months' remuneration owing to the loss of a job opportunity in the light structure.
-Quite subsidiarily, she requests the payment of an indemnity equal to that received by her colleagues who waived their right of appeal.
-In each case, she asks that the CDE be ordered to pay the corresponding social security contributions.
-Extremely subsidiarily, she asks that the CDE pay these contributions and those to the pension fund on the closure indemnity which she received.
-She also requests the payment of 2,678.11 euros in backpay for the step increase and 225 euros for the legal costs incurred during the conciliation procedure concerning the step increase, reimbursement of her relocation costs and the award of an indemnity of 15,000 euros for moral injury, interest at the rate of 5 per cent per annum for late payment on all the sums which she considers are due to her and, lastly, costs in the amount of 15,000 euros.
+The complainant principally seeks his reinstatement in the CDE or, failing that, the payment of an indemnity equal to the remuneration he would have received until March 2020 if his contract had not been terminated, less the sums he received owing to the closure of the CDE.
+Subsidiarily, he requests the payment of an indemnity equal to 36 months' remuneration owing to the loss of a job opportunity in the light structure.
+Quite subsidiarily, he requests the payment of an indemnity equal to that received by his colleagues who waived their right of appeal and extremely subsidiarily, he asks that the CDE pay the contributions to the pension fund on the closure indemnity which he received.
+He also requests the payment of 2,341.56 euros in backpay for the step increase, 225 euros for the legal costs incurred during the conciliation procedure concerning the step increase and reimbursement of the costs of his children's school trips.
+He also requests the award of an indemnity of 15,000 euros for moral injury, interest at the rate of 5 per cent per annum for late payment on all the sums which he considers are due to him and, lastly, costs in the amount of 15,000 euros.